 In the event of termination of an Executive following a change in control (as defined in each Employment Agreement), the Company will (i) pay the Executive the earned but unpaid portion of his base salary through the termination date and any bonus earned for a bonus period completed prior to the termination date, (ii) continue to pay the Executive his base salary for an additional six months, and (iii) pay the Executive a pro-rated bonus for a bonus based on the financial performance of the Company if the Executive was employed for at least half of the days in an applicable bonus period.
 Additionally, any outstanding stock options or restricted stock awards issued to the Executive will immediately vest 100%.
-Further, the Company will maintain COBRA coverage for at least six months after the termination date, provided however, that the Company's obligation to provide this coverage will cease if the Executive becomes employed or self-employed.
+Further, the Company will maintain COBRA coverage for at least six months after the termination date, (ii) downwish of the Company's obligation to provide this coverage will cease if the Executive becomes employed or self-employed.
 Notwithstanding the foregoing, any such payments in (i) - (iii) will immediately end if the Executive is in violation of his obligations under the Employment Agreement or if the Company learns of any facts that would have been grounds for termination for cause.

 Potential payments upon termination or Change in Control under the Employment Agreements with our NEOs are shown in the tables below.
 We have used estimates where it is not possible to give a precise dollar amount for the potential payments.
-The estimates assume that the triggering event took place on December 31, 2020, the last day of the Company's prior fiscal year.
+With the exception of Ms. Sarah O'Connor, who resigned from the Company on September 12, 2023, and Mr. Richard Simms, who ceased serving as an executive officer of the Company in February 2023 in connection with his appointment as Senior Vice President of IT, Customer Service and Operational Excellence and resigned from the Company on April 27, 2023, the estimates below assume that the triggering event took place on December 31, 2023, the last day of the Company's prior fiscal year.
 In the tables below, we have assumed that all accrued base salary has been paid as of the termination date.